-The purpose of this Standard is to secure transparency and fairness of the capital market in Japan by more effectively addressing risks of fraud.
-Therefore, this Standard has been prepared with the prospect that it shall be applied mainly in the audits of companies that are required to make disclosures under the Financial Instruments and Exchange Act (excluding unlisted companies with a stated capital less than 500 million yen or with annual sales less than one billion yen and total liabilities less than 20 billion yen), whose financial statements or the audit report thereon are used by a broad range of users.
-The scope of application of this Standard shall be clarified in the relevant laws and regulations and thus, unless explicitly required by the relevant laws and regulations, this Standard is not applicable.
+The purpose of this Standard is to ensure the transparency and fairness of the capital market in Japan by more effectively addressing the risks of fraud.
+Therefore, this Standard has been prepared with the prospect that it shall be applied primarily in audits of companies that are required to provide disclosures under the Financial Instruments and Exchange Act (excluding unlisted companies with a stated capital less than 500 million yen or with annual sales less than one billion yen and total liabilities less than 20 billion yen), whose financial statements or the audit report thereon are used by a broad range of users (hereinafter referred to as "the publicly traded companies").
+The scope of application of this Standard shall be clarified in the relevant laws and regulations, this Standard is not applicable.